eliminmax/eambfc/Style.md

 There's a .clang-format file for clang-format-16, which is the latest verison available in Debian Bookworm.
-If installed, a pre-push hook can be created (by default at `"$GIT_DIR/hooks/pre-pysh"`) with the following contents to ensure that all C source and header files except `compat/elf.h` are formatted according to the rules in `.clang-format` before pushing.
+If installed, a pre-push hook can be created (by default at `"$GIT_DIR/hooks/pre-push"`) with the following contents to ensure that all C source and header files except `compat/elf.h` are formatted according to the rules in `.clang-format` before pushing.
+I have pre-push and pre-commit hooks set up.

 ```sh
 #!/bin/sh